 After leaving Apple in 2022, Noreen redoubled her focus on service.
 Today, ChIPs has more than 5,000 members around the world.
 “Providing role models is vital,” says Noreen.
 “If women can see it, they can be it.”

 Manhattan holds an especially high place among Noreen’s philanthropic interests.
-“I care deeply about the College and its mission,” she says.
+“I care deeply about the University and its mission,” she says.
 A trustee since 2016, she contributes to life and learning in other ways as well, such as participating in panel discussions and supporting scholarships to assist women majoring in engineering and the sciences.

 Noreen’s father was a New York City firefighter; her mother, a homemaker who became a nurse.
 Growing up in Rockland County, Noreen excelled in math and science at Albertus Magnus High School.
 “My father pointed me toward engineering at Manhattan,” she says.
 An electrical engineering major, she held two waitressing jobs throughout her four years.
 “Even with a partial scholarship,” she says, “it was a hustle.”